boatns/certbot-hooks/README.md

 # BoatNS authenticator hook for Certbot

-This hook allows Certbot to use DNS-01 challenge for domains hosted by BoatNS.
+This hook allows Certbot to use DNS-01 challenge for domains hosted by <a href="https://boatns.com/">BoatNS</a>

 ## Setup